exexexll/Bumpin.io/TERMS-OF-SERVICE.md

 - Our Community Guidelines
 - Our Content Policy and Consent Agreement

-These documents collectively constitute the entire agreement between you and Napalm Sky.
+These documents collectively constitute the entire agreement between you and BUMPIn.

 ---

 ## 2. ELIGIBILITY AND AGE REQUIREMENTS

 ### 2.1 Minimum Age
 You must be **at least 18 years of age** to use this Service.
-By using Napalm Sky, you represent and warrant that:
+By using BUMPIn, you represent and warrant that:

 - You are at least 18 years old
 - You have the legal capacity to enter into these Terms